Car mows down Times Square pedestrians for blocks, killing 1

 Navy records show that in 2013 he spent two months at a naval brig in Charleston, South Carolina.
 They don’t indicate why.

-Rojas was based at the Naval Air Station in Jacksonville, Florida, before being discharged in 2014 as the result of a special court martial, a Navy official said.
+Rojas spent his final months in the Navy at the Naval Air Station in Jacksonville, Florida, before being discharged in 2014 as the result of a special court martial, a Navy official said.
 Details were not immediately available.

 Thursday’s mayhem began at noon on a hot, clear day that brought large crowds of people into the streets to enjoy the good weather.